A World in Crisis:

 Our spaces are unique, artistic and soulful.

-Each retreat is part of a year-long learning journey lead by Caroline herself that comes with an individual, one-to-one personal development leadership programme, as well as a group coaching Masterclass development programme, ‘The Art of Leadership’ , based on her own experience as an award-winning leader and entrepreneur.
+Each retreat can be offered as part of a year-long learning journey lead by Caroline herself that comes with an individual, one-to-one personal development leadership programme, as well as a group coaching Masterclass development programme, ‘The Art of Leadership’ , based on her own experience as an award-winning leader and entrepreneur.

 When the show ends, what begins?

 These retreats ask the big questions.
-They are part of a series of high-level ‘retreat summits’ held on the Clos de Gaye estate each summer and autumn, lead by the founder of The Centre for the Arts and Global Leadership, Caroline Watson,
+They are part of a series of high-level retreats held on the Clos de Gaye estate each spring and autumn, lead by the founder of The Centre for the Arts and Global Leadership, Caroline Watson,

 They re-imagine our world.